The Thing (2011 film): Filming and visual effects

-Computer Graphics were used to digitally create extensions on some of the practical animatronic effects, as well as for digital matte paintings and set extensions.
+Computer graphics were used to digitally create extensions on some of the practical animatronic effects, as well as for digital matte paintings and set extensions.
 Alec Gillis stated that the advancement of animatronic technology since 1982 combined with digital effects allowed the effects team to expand upon the possible creature conceptions.
 Matthijs van Heijningen preferred to use practical effects over computer imagery, as he believed actors give better performances when they have something physical to react to.
 Speaking about the practical effects, he stated that acting with physical props "is much better than working with tennis balls [as markers]".
-However, in post-release interviews, Alec Gillis revealed that while Amalgamated Dynamics creature designs for the film remained intact, most of their practical effects ended up being digitally replaced in post-production.
-The creation of Gillis's all-practical-effects independent horror film Harbinger Down was partially in response to this.
 Stunt men covered in fire-retardant gel were used in scenes when characters are set on fire.
 The original Ennio Morricone score was reflected in the film's score, but it was initially reported that Morricone did not score the film, nor was his music from the 1982 version used.

 The interior of the crashed alien spacecraft was created by production designer Sean Haworth.
 To design the ship, Haworth had to recreate what little was shown of the spacecraft in the Carpenter film, then "fill the gaps" for what was not originally shown.
 Haworth and a team of approximately twelve others then created the inside of the ship as a several story-high interior set constructed mostly out of a combination of foam, plaster, fiberglass, and plywood.
 The ship was designed specifically to look as if it were not made to accommodate humans, but rather alien creatures of different size and shape who could walk on any surface.
 A section of the craft called the "pod room" was designed to imply the alien creatures manning it had collected specimens of different alien species from around the universe for a zoological expedition.